AlexeiMo/test_UI_python/README.md

 # Webdriver Testing

-Selenium testing using Webium framework
+Selenium testing using Webium framework for "https://ccstore-test-zd3a.oracleoutsourcing.com"

 ## Key Features